David Montgomery Player Prop Bets for NFL Week 18 | Chicago vs. Minnesota 1/9/2022

 Season Stats

-- Chicago's top rusher, Montgomery, has carried the ball 205 times for 777 yards (48.6 per game), with seven touchdowns.
+- Montgomery has 205 attempts for a team-high 777 rushing yards (48.6 per game) and seven touchdowns.

-- The Bears have run 52.3% passing plays and 47.7% rushing plays this season.
-They rank 26th in the NFL in scoring.
+- The Bears have called a pass in 52.3% of their plays from scrimmage this year while staying on the ground 47.7% of the time.
+This offensive attack ranks 26th in the NFL in points scored.

 - Click over to SISportsbook and find the latest player props and odds for Montgomery's matchup with the Vikings.